 the cars were made has not been found, but they were sold in the

 Southwest area of TX, OK, NM, LA, and AZ (and at least two Z10's

 were sold new in western TN).
 The option was somehow

 communicated to dealers in these states (probably via zone letter) and

 the dealers then placed their orders (Chevrolet did not build cars

 without a dealer or customer order).
 Production records have not

-Yes, this estimate is higher than other prior estimates, but the data
+This estimate is higher than other estimates, but the data supports it.

 All Z10's are RS/SS's, painted Dover